WorldLink Communications: Hotspot service

 The company first announced the hotspot service in 2019, and later within the year, it started deploying its hotspot services all over the country.
 For the backend software of the hotspot, the company partnered with Meta Platforms to use Express Wi-Fi and for the hotspot CPE, they have partnered with IgniteNet.
 As per the company, it has over 30k+ hotspots all over the country in 2023.
 It also has separate WiFi access points for its customers with IEEE 802.1X and Protected Extensible Authentication Protocol, which allow users to connect to the hotspot without any limits.
 WorldLink Communications dominates the hotspot market right now in the country.

 IPv6 Deployment

 In around 2020 A.D, WorldLink Communications started providing IPv6 to its customers in a dual stack method.
 The customers are provided with /64 prefix delegation while CPE's WAN is assigned with a single v6 IP.
 Since the CPE is running with a dual-stack, it gets two WAN IPs, one is NAT v4 and another is a v6 public.
 There are 29 IPv6 prefixes announced by AS17501.
 Examples of prefixes are 2400:1a00::/32 and 2400:1a00:8002::/48.
 As of now almost all of the infrastructure and backbone network of the company runs on IPV6.
 As per the company's officials, they claim that the deployment of the IPv6 has greatly improved the network latency among the customers.
 The deployment of the IPV6 has also made it easier for power users to self-host and access it outside the internet.

+Dileep Agrawal

+Dileep Agrawal is a Nepalese entrepreneur.
+Agrawal takes an interest in environmental development activities including dealing with climate change.

+Early life and education

+Agrawal was born in the Gaur terai region of Nepal, the son of Professor Vishwanath Agrawal.
+He completed his schooling in Nepal and in 1992 was awarded a full scholarship at Bates College, Maine, United States, where he graduated in 1996.

+He started an e-mail service in Nepal with his cousins as partners while he was in Nepal for a summer vacation, establishing WorldLink Communications Pvt.
+Ltd. in 1995, and then returned to the United States to complete his college education.